Liu Yong (Song dynasty): Influence

 Liuyong had a seminal influence on the development of Ci (Song Ci poetry).
 Due to his rich life experiences with disillusionment in his career and living among ordinary people, his ci has diverse contents and themes.
 So, he successfully expands the connotation context and aesthetic interest of Ci.
 Since his lyrics contain a lot of colloquial expressions that are easy to understand, his lyrics have extensive circulation among general people, which can be proved by a well-known proverb "where there is well water [where people reside], there are Liu's songs."
 Liu Yong was not only one of the most popular Ci poet in Song dynasty, but also a significant milestone in Ci genre.
 He carried forward Slow Ci (Slow Poetry), making them not only more varied in format but also richer in content.
-His innovative use of vivid colloquialisms in Ci has made Ci more accessible to the public.
+His innovative use of vivid colloquialisms in Ci made Ci more accessible to the public.